-We may lose sales if suppliers of raw materials, components or equipment fail to meet our or our customers' needs or increase costs due to the impact of the COVID-19 pandemic, increased tariffs or other factors.
+We may lose sales if suppliers of raw materials, components or equipment fail to meet our or our customers' needs, increase prices or are impacted by increases in tariffs.

 Our manufacturing operations require raw and processed materials and equipment that must meet exacting standards.
 We generally have multiple sources for these supplies, but there may be a limited number of suppliers capable of meeting our standards.
-We have experienced supply shortages from time to time in the past, and on occasion our suppliers have told us they need more time to fill our orders or that they will no longer support certain equipment with updates or parts.
-In particular, we have recently experienced longer lead times for some assembly raw materials required for production purposes.
+We have experienced supply shortages from time to time in the past, and on occasion our suppliers have told us they need more time to fill our orders, that they cannot fill certain orders, that they will no longer support certain equipment with updates or parts, or that they are increasing prices.
+In particular, in the first half of fiscal 2022, we experienced increased prices at certain suppliers, and longer lead times for some assembly raw materials required for production purposes.
+Such conditions are expected to continue.
 An interruption of any materials or equipment sources, or the lack of supplier support for a particular piece of equipment, could harm our business.
 The supplies necessary for our business could become more difficult to obtain as worldwide use of semiconductors increases.
 Additionally, consolidation in our supply chain due to mergers and acquisitions may reduce the number of suppliers or change our relationships with them.
-Also, the impact of the COVID-19 pandemic or the application of trade restrictions or tariffs by the U.S. or other countries may adversely impact the industry supply chain.
+Also, the reduced availability of necessary labor, the impact of the COVID-19 pandemic, or the application of trade restrictions or tariffs by the U.S. or other countries may adversely impact the industry supply chain.
 For example, in 2019, the U.S. government increased tariffs on U.S. imports with China as their country of origin.
-Likewise, the China government increased tariffs on China imports with U.S. as their country of origin.
-We have taken steps to attempt to mitigate the costs of these tariffs on our business.
+Use have taken steps to attempt to mitigate the costs of these tariffs on our business.
 Although these increases in tariffs did not significantly increase the operating costs of our business, they did, however, adversely impact demand for our products during fiscal 2020 and fiscal 2019.
 The additional tariffs imposed on components or equipment that we or our suppliers source from China will increase our costs and could have an adverse impact on our operating results in future periods.
-We may also incur increases in manufacturing costs in mitigating the impact of tariffs on our operations.
-This could also impair sour
+We may also i

 Our customers may also be adversely affected by these same issues.
-The supplies and equipment necessary for their businesses could become more difficult to obtain for various reasons not limited to business interruptions of suppliers, consolidation in their supply chain, the impact of the COVID-19 pandemic, or trade restrictions or tariffs that impair sourcing flexibility or increase costs.
+The labor, supplies and equipment necessary for their businesses could become more difficult to obtain for various reasons not limited to business interruptions of suppliers, reduced availability of labor, consolidation in their supply chain, the impact of the COVID-19 pandemic, or trade restrictions or tariffs that impair sourcing flexibility or increase costs.
 If our customers are not able to produce their products, then their need for our products will decrease.
 Such interruptions of our customers' businesses could harm our business.